 2018 On January 24, 2018, the government announced a new vision for Canada Post, which included references to innovation and service expansion, and confirmed there would be no further cuts.
 Subsequently Canada Post put a freeze on all office reductions that would affect hours to the public and dropped 34 grievances it had filed against CPAA for not agreeing to close post offices on Saturdays.
 The Corporation’s finances were also reclassified, permitting Canada Post to reinvest all its profits in service and innovation.

 In March, CPAA for the first time represented women working in rural Canada internationally at the United Nations during International Women’s Week.

 On October 17, 2018, the CPAA board of Directors met with many Members of Parliament to lobby for increased services in our post offices in advance of the second reading of M-166, a private member’s bill introduced by NDP MP Irene Mathyssen (London-Fanshawe) to restore postal banking.
 While M-166 did not pass, Postmasters again made their presence known and felt in Ottawa.

 The 1993 pay equity complaint began to move forward again and CPAA hired an expert to review some of the previous findings.
 The parties agreed to mediation beginning in early 2019.
-If a settlement is not reached, the Human Rights Tribunal will hold hearings in the summer of 2019.

 No matter the year, no matter the century, CPAA is always working hard to obtain the best possible benefits for the members of our Association!